Pinout

 In electronics, a pinout (sometimes written "pin-out") is a cross-reference between the contacts, or pins, of an electrical connector or electronic component, and their functions.
-"Pinout" now supersedes the term "basing diagram" that was the standard terminology used by the manufacturers of vacuum tubes and the RMA.
-The RMA started its standardization in 1934, collecting and correlating tube data for registration at what was to become the EIA.
-The EIA (Electronic Industries Alliance) now has many sectors reporting to it, and sets what are known as EIA standards where all registered pinouts and registered jacks can be found.
+"Pinout" now supersedes the term "basing diagram" which was the standard terminology used by the manufacturers of vacuum tubes and the Radio Manufacturers Association (RMA).
+The RMA started its standardization in 1934, collecting and correlating tube data for registration at what was to become the Electronic Industries Alliance (EIA), which now has many sectors reporting to it and sets what is known as EIA standards where all registered pinouts and registered jacks can be found.

 Purpose

-The functions of contacts in electrical connectors, be they power- or signaling-related, must be specified in order for connectors to be interchangeable.
-When connected, each contact of a connector must mate with the contact on the other connector that has the same function.
-If contacts of disparate functions are allowed to make contact, the connection may fail and damage may result.
+The functions of contacts in electrical connectors, be they power- or signaling-related, must be specified for connectors to be interchangeable.
+Each connector contact must mate with the contact on the other connector with the same function.
+If contacts of disparate functions are allowed to make contact, the connection may fail, and damage may result.
 Therefore, pinouts are a vital reference when building and testing connectors, cables, and adapters.

-If one has specified wires within a cable (for instance, the colored Ethernet cable wires in ANSI/TIA-568 T568A), then the order in which different color wires are attached to pins of an electrical connector defines the wiring scheme.
-In any multi-pin connector, there are multiple ways to map wires to pins, so different configurations may be created which superficially look identical but function differently.
-These configurations are defined by pinouts.
+Suppose one has specified wires within a cable (for instance, the colored Ethernet cable wires in ANSI/TIA-568 T568A).
+In that case, the order in which different color wires are attached to pins of an electrical connector defines the wiring scheme.
+In any multi-pin connector, there are multiple ways to map wires to pins, so different configurations may be created that superficially look identical but function differently.
+Pinouts define these configurations.
 Many connectors have multiple standard pinouts in use for different manufacturers or applications.